 Firstly, never discuss the sale price when selling your house because the potential buyer is already aware of this information from the beginning based on the listing.
 Mentioning it just seems like you're reiterating to put on more pressure which deters a successful sale.

-How long the house has been on sale
+How long the house has been for sale

 The next topic to avoid is discussing the length of time your house has been on sale because this is irrelevant information.
 It is especially damaging if it has been on sale for a long time because this may indicate that other people have found something wrong with it and didn't want to purchase the property.